CptNope/Via-Menu-Guide/README.md

 - Dinner, lunch, dessert, kids and drinks menus
 - Proposed allergen info + dietary flags
-- Wine pairing guide
+- Intelligent wine/food pairing system with flavor profile matching
+- Interactive wine and spirits maps (Italy, International, Whiskey regions)
+- Tip tracker for servers with calendar view and analytics
 - Basic admin panel (placeholder login) to edit sample dinner items
-- PWA enabled (offline-capable, installable)
+- PWA enabled (offline-capable, installable on all devices)

 > This is a starter / scaffold.
 Data is partial and meant to be extended.

+---

 ## Getting Started